 Mandela said, “Boxing is Egalitarian.”
 We like that.
 Problem is, boxing in South Africa wasn’t so classless, with the township and blue-collar guys getting all the action whilst the rest of us didn’t get much of a look in.
 That’s where The Armoury stepped in.
 But you’ve got to love the ‘the ghetto to glory’ story.
 We believe that boxing can be harnessed as a source for good in society and have engaged in charitable and development initiatives.
-Working with our partners Thomson Reuters and The Macquarie Foundation, we have raised over one million Rand for local children’s charities and have run our own initiatives such as MyLife Champions and an Amateur club that is open to all.
+Working with our partners Thomson Reuters and The Macquarie Foundation, we have raised over one million Rand for local children’s charities and have run our own initiatives such as MyLife Champions.

 First up was the MyLife Champions boxing initiative.
 This took marginalized youth off the street and into our gym.
 The mission; transform them physically, mentally, and emotionally so that they built self esteem and had the hope, courage and conviction to break out of the cycle of self-destruction and gain a place in society.
 Boxing reaches youths at risk in ways that other interventions can’t.
 To be admired as a fighter is cool but first they had to commit to the tough training regime and adopt old-fashioned values (such as good sportsmanship, politeness, punctuality and respect).
 When they’d proven their commitment and skill, when they’d lived the values and kept themselves out of trouble – then they were invited to box at Armoury Fight Night.
 The prospect of the fight, and of proving themselves in front of hundreds of cheering supporters, was a tremendous motivation.
 Their self-esteem increased, they felt more confident, focused and in control.
 When they boxed at the Fight Night they were transformed from marginalised to magnificent – Champions all.